Letter to Members from Ombudspersons

 Dear Fellow MIP Members,

 In these different settings, we noticed that when given the opportunity to speak, members welcome the invitation and make good use of it.
 In doing so, they demonstrate trust in our community and implicitly invite others to join them.
-These observations support our belief that our community could benefit from a dedicated space for listening and processing our experiences, past and present, at MIP.
-By creating such a space, we can contribute to a more cohesive and responsive professional home for everyone.
+These observations support our belief that our community could benefit from a dedicated space for listening and processing our experiences, past and present, at MIP and, in doing so, contribute to a more cohesive and responsive professional home for everyone.

 Your Ombuds,